rackerlabs/docs-core-infra-user-guide/storage/cloud_server_local_storage.rst

 To see what disk configuration is associated with each flavor, use the Cloud Control Panel to display the options available to you when you create a server.

-For example,
+For example, compare the disk configuration offered for a Cloud Server with 60GB RAM in two different flavor classes:

-if you create a Cloud Server in the *I/O* flavor class with 60GB RAM, the initial configuration will include
+* in the *I/O* flavor class,
+the configuration will include
-40 GB system disk and 600 GB data disk (addressable as two disks); if you create a Cloud Server in the *Compute* flavor class with 60 GB RAM, the initial configuration will include
+40 GB system disk and 600 GB data disk (addressable as two disks);
+* in the *Compute* flavor class, the configuration will include
 50 GB system disk and no data disk.

 System Disk